-While the Staples and Ludlow girls volleyball teams have been locked into the FCIAC playoffs for games, Wednesday's showdown between two of the three teams tied for first place served as a barometer with the postseason around the corner.
+While the Staples and Ludlow girls volleyball teams have been locked into the FCIAC playoffs for a while, Wednesday's showdown in Westport between two of the three teams tied for first place served as a barometer with the postseason around the corner.

-And despite several impressive rallies by the Falcons, it was the Wreckers celebrating on its home court with top spot still in sight.
+And despite several impressive rallies by the Falcons, it was the Wreckers celebrating on their home court with top spot still in sight.

 As Staples walked off the court with a 3-0 (25-23, 25-23, 25-22) win over Ludlowe for its 11th straight win, a playoff mindset was well entrenched.

 "I thought we were great tonight," Staples coach Jon Shepro said.
 "I thought the passing, we covered the floor well.
 We've called it November because no ball hits the floor until the end of November.
 No ball was hitting the floor without a body next to it."

 Staples (16-1) looked as if it would cruise to an easy win in the first game, steadily building a 24-16 lead behind the powerful arm of Amelia Brackett.
 The Falcons, however, scored the next seven points to pull to within one.
 On the ensuing point, Ludlowe (15-2) was unable to get the ball over following a return and Staples claimed the game.

 "Staples is a great team, we had highlights at times, but we weren't consistent," Ludlowe coach Meghan Skelton said.
 "A little too late, we did have our rallying points in all three games -- but too late and too inconsistent."

 The Falcons burst out to an 8-3 lead in game two, but that was quickly erased and the teams began trading points.
 Staples inched ahead for good at 20-19, and Brackett delivered the decisive kill to claim the game.